 The result blew the 2013/14 title race wide open, with Barcelona eventually finishing runners-up in the La Liga table behind Atletico Madrid.

-El Clasico continues to be the standout fixture in La Liga, and that is unlikely to change given each club’s status in world football.
+El Clasico remains the standout fixture in La Liga, which is unlikely to change given each club’s status in world football.

 There have been plenty of controversial moments that have contributed to the historical rivalry between Madrid and Barcelona.

 Alfredo Di Stefano’s controversial transfer to Madrid instead of Barcelona undoubtedly strained relations between the two clubs in the 1950s.